 Once it reviews your application, the agency will send you a Wage Transcript and Determination Notice, indicating whether you meet the monetary eligibility requirements for unemployment (past earnings during the base period).
 If you meet these eligibility requirements, an agency adjudicator will determine whether you meet the other eligibility requirements (for example, that you are unemployed through no fault of your own) and will send you a second determination notice.
 If your claim is granted, you will have to request payment every two weeks, either online or by phone, and meet ongoing eligibility requirements (for example, searching for work).

 How to Appeal a Denial of Unemployment Benefits in Florida

 If your claim for unemployment benefits is denied, you may file an appeal within 20 days after the date the determination was mailed to you.
 You may file online, by mail, or by fax.
 After receiving your appeal request, the agency will schedule a telephone hearing and mail you a packet of information to help you prepare.
 Following the hearing, the appeals referee will decide on your case and mail the decision to you.

 If you disagree with the referee's decision after the hearing, you may appeal it to the Unemployment Appeals Commission; you must file this second appeal within 20 days after the date the first appeal decision was mailed to you.
 The commissioners will review the evidence from your original hearing and issue a written decision.
 If you disagree with this decision, you may appeal it to the Florida District Court of Appeal.

 The Agency for Workforce Innovation provides detailed information on every step of the unemployment process at its website, www.floridajobs.org.
-Select "File an Unemployment Claim" from the home page to find out more about eligibility requirements, how to file a claim, benefit amounts, the appeal process, and much more.
+Select "File a Reemployment Assistance Claim" from the home page to find out more.